 This municipality has many attractions: art workshops that produce wooden and natural fiber furniture, and restaurants with the famous 'Sopa de Mondongo'.
 Outside the urban area visitors will find the Venecia viewpoint and other sites from where one has acess to the Masaya Lagoon, as well as panoramic views of the Masaya Volcano National Park.
 Its center is the small city of Masatepe, which was a church with an image of the Black Christ.

-The main attraction of this municipality, wich center is the town of Nandasmo, are the crafts workshops where wooden furniture, leather objects and flowepots are produced.
+The main attraction of this municipality --wich center is the town of Nandasmo-- are the crafts workshops where wooden furniture, leather objects and flowepots are produced.
+There is a nice viewpoint from wich you can see the Masaya Lagoon and Volcano.
 The rural area has some coasts in the Masaya Lagoon.
 The religious festivities are celebrated from January 14th to 22nd, in honor of the images of 'El Dulce Nombre de Jesús' and 'Divino Pastor'.

 The major attraction of this municipality is the monumental Masaya Volcano National Park, which is a large preserved area with three craters and its own ecosystem.
 The urban center is the city of Nindiri, where tourists will find old buildings, and interesting museum with pre-Columbian pieces and fossils.